Playing with Your Child: Games for Connection and Emotional Intelligence

 I know, you think you hate playing with your child.
 But what if I gave you permission to set a timer and forget about your To-Do list and just connect with your child for ten minutes?
 What if I promised that if you do this on a regular basis, your child will become more cooperative, and you will feel more energized?
 What if it helped you become a happier parent?

 Children need to play.
 It's their work.
 All mammals play; it's their way of learning skills they'll need when they're full-grown, from finding food to getting along with others.
 It's also the way small humans process their emotions.

 All day, every day, children have to manage complicated feelings: Fear (What if there IS something under the bed?), Jealousy (Maybe you do love their sibling more!), Humiliation (The teacher acted like he should already know that, and all the kids laughed!), Panic (What if she doesn't make it to the bathroom on time?), Anger (It was my turn!), Disappointment (Doesn't anyone care what I want?!)....
 The normal challenges of every day for a growing child of any age stimulate all kinds of feelings.
 Children release these emotions through play.
 Laughter, specifically, transforms our body chemistry by reducing stress hormones and increasing bonding hormones.

-of the reasons they have so much more energy than we do, so
+Kids are more physical than adults.
+When they get wound up emotionally, their bodies need to discharge all that energy.
+That's one of the reasons they have so much more energy than we do, so they wear us out.

 But we can use this to our advantage, because when we play physical games with children, they giggle and sweat and scream -- and they release the same pent-up stress hormones that they'd otherwise have to tantrum to discharge.
 Playing is also how kids learn, so when you "teach" an emotional lesson by playing, your child really gets it.
 Best of all, playing helps parents and kids feel closer.